Nausicaa-game/nausicaa-game.github.io/CPU-concept.md

 5.  **Exploration vs. Exploitation:**  The AI needs to explore the game space to discover new strategies, but it also needs to exploit its current knowledge to win games.
 Techniques like epsilon-greedy (randomly choosing actions with probability epsilon) are commonly used.

 6.  **Hyperparameter Tuning:**  Reinforcement learning algorithms have many hyperparameters (e.g., learning rate, discount factor, exploration rate).
 Tuning these parameters is essential for good performance.

+## The actual concept: coefficients state machines
+This approach involves assigning an "attractiveness coefficient" to each piece on the board.
+This coefficient represents the desirability of targeting that piece.

+*   **Attractiveness Coefficient:** Each piece has a base attractiveness score.
+Factors influencing this score could include:
+    *   Piece type (e.g., a high-value piece has a higher coefficient).
+    *   Current health.
+    *   Abilities.
+*   **Distance Modifier:** The attractiveness coefficient is then divided by the distance between the CPU's pieces and the target piece.
+This prioritizes closer targets.
+*   **Attack Coefficient:** The final attack coefficient is calculated as: `Attractiveness Coefficient / Distance`.
+The CPU will prioritize attacking pieces with the highest attack coefficient.
+*   **Movement Prioritization:** If no attacks are possible, the CPU will prioritize moving towards the closest enemy piece.
+If multiple pieces are at the same distance, the CPU will prioritize moving towards the piece with the highest attractiveness coefficient.

+This approach should create an aggressive AI.
+The key will be finding the right balance and tuning the hyperparameters (e.g., the base attractiveness coefficients for different piece types).

 ## Bug Paper

 (This section would contain a detailed description of a specific bug, including steps to reproduce, expected behavior, and actual behavior.)